 • NEXPOVIO is indicated in combination with dexamethasone for the treatment of multiple myeloma in adult patients who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, two immunomodulatory agents and an anti-CD38 monoclonal antibody, and who have demonstrated disease progression on the last therapy.

 XPOVIO’s indication in DLBCL was approved under accelerated approval based on response rate.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Selinexor has been granted orphan designation by FDA for both multiple myeloma and DLBCL.

-Selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (USFDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.
+Selinexor is also currently being evaluated in ongoing Phase 2 and 3 clinical studies in patients with a variety of hematologic and solid tumor malignancies.
+In these settings, selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (FDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.